 A short stroll from the Palace is the Traditional Arts and Ethnology Centre (TAEC) where not only can you see the clothes, the jewellery and even a replica home from various ethnic groups, but you can also listen to some of the songs on the headphones dotted around the exhibition.
 If you want to learn more about the fascinating ethnography of Laos, then this is the place to do it.

-Whilst on this side of the river, you might want to pop along to the pottery village and learn the techniques that have been passed down through the generations with a tour with Lao Pottery House, or maybe take a forest walk alongside the temples and visit Tham Sakkarin Cave whose holy waters are said to be able to wash away the bad from your life and bring good luck in the future.
+Just over the river, in what is known as Chomphey District, you might want to pop along to the pottery village and learn the techniques that have been passed down through the generations with a tour with Lao Pottery House, or maybe take a forest walk alongside the temples and visit Tham Sakkarin Cave whose holy waters are said to be able to wash away the bad from your life and bring good luck in the future.

 Ock Pop Tok